Rachine/VisualPlaceRecognition/README.md

 [A. Vedaldi and K. Lenc 2015 ] A. Vedaldi and K. Lenc (2015).
 MatConvNet -- Convolutional Neural Networks for MATLAB.
 Proceeding of the ACM Int.
 Conf. on Multimedia

 ### Acknowledgments
-A huge part of the code is taken from this [github repository](https://github.com/Relja/netvlad) and the examples in MatConvNet
+A huge part of the code is taken from this [github repository](https://github.com/Relja/netvlad) and the examples in MatConvNet.